cesipy/bsc-code/README.md

 	- [ ] include easyvqa in optuna

 - [ ] analysis of pretrained models: discrepancies in end representation of streams

-- [x] better seeding
-- [ ] variable cka in analysis.
+- [x] variable cka in analysis.
 - [ ] fix the alignment string to have same lenght
 - [ ] `src/evaluate.py` more flexible
 	- [ ] contrastive loss for other datasets; include in trainer

-- [ ] finetune bert and vit alone, without additional layers of vilbert
-	- [ ] abstr class for model, include all the heads.

 **other**
+- [ ] uinfy weighted loss for infonce in trainers
 - [ ] tools to look into:
 	- [ ] captum
 	- [ ] alibi